Austria-Hungary: Serbian front 1914–1916

-At the start of the war, the army was divided into two: the smaller part attacked Serbia while the larger part fought against the formidable Imperial Russian Army.
+At the start of the war, the army was divided into two: the smaller part attacked Serbia, while the larger part fought against the formidable Imperial Russian Army.
 The invasion of Serbia in 1914 was a disaster: by the end of the year, the Austro-Hungarian Army had taken no territory, but had lost 227,000 out of a total force of 450,000 men.
 However, in the autumn of 1915, the Serbian Army was defeated by the Central Powers, which led to the occupation of Serbia.
-Near the end of 1915, in a massive rescue operation involving more than 1,000 trips made by Italian, French and British steamers, 260,000 Serb surviving soldiers were transported to Brindisi and Corfu, where they waited for the chance of the victory of Allied Powers to reclaim their country.
-Corfu hosted the Serbian government in exile after the collapse of Serbia and served as a supply base to the Greek front.
+Near the end of 1915, in a massive rescue operation involving more than 1,000 trips made by Italian, French and British steamers, 260,000 Serb soldiers were transported to Brindisi and Corfu, where they waited for the chance of the victory of Allied powers to reclaim their country.
+Corfu hosted the Serbian government in exile after the collapse of Serbia and served as a supply base for the Greek front.
 In April 1916 a large number of Serbian troops were transported in British and French naval vessels from Corfu to mainland Greece.
 The contingent numbering over 120,000 relieved a much smaller army at the Macedonian front and fought alongside British and French troops.